scade-platform/swift4j-examples/README.md

 #### Android

-Open an example folder in the Android Studio, then build or run the app.
+Open an example folder located in the `Android` folder in the Android Studio, then build or run the app.